aka512/bq-monitor/README.md

 # BQ-Monitor
 If you connect Tableau to a large data set in Google Bigquery, this tool will help you get more insights.
-Notice: The tool is in beta stage currently.
+Notice: The tool is in beta stage currently (v.1).

 Features
 - Get a real-time overview of the current query costs